brainhack-school2020/ADHDsubtypes_project/README.md

 Electroencephalography : 19 electrodes caps were used, positioned according to the 10-20 international system and referenced to both ear lobes.
 Recordings lasted 5 minutes, were participants were instructed to be as still as possible and to keep their eyes opened.
 The Mitsar System 201 and WinEEG (Mitast) softwares were used for recording.
 Test-retest and split-half correlations were higher than 0,9.
 Need more info on eeg analysis, waiting on a response from my PI.

-## Tools
+## The tools we learned through this project

  * Git and GitHub
- * Jupyter Notebook
+ * Bash shell
- * Python : main packages : pandas,MNE-BIDS, SNFpy based on previous [markdown](https://github.com/rmarkello/snfpy)
+ * Ubuntu
- * Visualization packages via python
+ * Jupyter Notebook/Jupyter Slides
- * MNE
+ * Python packages : pandas, SNFpy, scikit-learn, numpy, scipy, etc.
- * Seaborn
+ * Visualization packages (via python): seaborn, plotly, matplotlib, hytools, etc.

 ## Deliverables